Posted: 01/23/2012 | January 23rd, 2012

 And, in a way, he’s right.

 My soul burns for the Big Apple.
 There’s not a day that goes by where I don’t think about it.
 When people ask me where I call home, New York bursts out of my mouth without thinking.
 There’s nothing I don’t love about New York City.
 Seeing status updates from my friends and events I’m unable to attend make me homesick for it even more.
 As I write this now, I can’t help but feel sad not being there.
 I belong there, and when all my journeys do end, it’s there I will reside.

 But you don’t get do-overs in life.
 Opportunity knocks once.
 Doors open and close all the time, but when a door closes, it locks itself.
 As Robert Frost once wrote in “The Road Not Taken,” “Yet knowing how way leads on to way, I doubted if I should ever come back.”
 Once you go down a path, there’s no turning back.

 If I move to NYC and skip Stockholm, will I ever get another chance to live in Europe as a (semi-)young, carefree guy?
-Will I end up settling down, finding a girlfriend, putting down roots and then missing my chance to, just for a bit, be wild and carefree in Europe?
+Will I end up settling down, finding a girlfriend, and putting down roots and then miss my chance to, just for a bit, be wild and carefree in Europe?
 Will I regret the missed opportunity?

 As the clock ticks down to zero, I wonder if I’m really just trying to prolong my trip.
 Maybe I just want to be Peter Pan forever.
 When I go out, I see young, carefree backpackers and think to myself, “Can’t I just stay in this world a little longer?
 Just one more month won’t hurt.”